 – to soothe the anxiety of her child during examination time,”

 says Aarti giving a few practical examples on how a woman can use Reiki to help her family and home.
 The beautiful part of being a Reiki channel is that one feels inherently confident and empowered to deal with all such situations which life offers.

-In Reiki there is something called the Mother’s Touch- a gentle caressing, soothing and comforting touch from the head to the toes.
+In Reiki, there is something called the Mother’s Touch- a gentle caressing, soothing and comforting touch from the head to the toes.
 The Mother’s Touch is given by both a man and a woman.
-It provides an outlet to the motherly qualities in you.
+It provides an outlet for the motherly qualities in you.